hegdepavankumar/hegdepavankumar/README.md

 <br />

-<p style="font-family: Arial"> Hi, my name is Pavankumar Hegde, a passionate self-taught software developer and a freelance software engineer from India. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
+<p style="font-family: Arial"> Hi, my name is Pavankumar Hegde, a passionate self-taught software developer and a Network/Cyber/Automation/Cloud   Engineer from India. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.</p>